 The Service View is represented as a set of tables listing the identified service interfaces or data formats for a given functional area.
 These tables have the following columns:

-A Functional Area: represented by colour coding consistent with that defined for the Functional View.
+A Functional Area: represented by color coding consistent with that defined for the Functional View.

 Group Name or acronym for a group of related services or data formats.